benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 This has a depth of 3, so we made it faster.
 You can generalize this process to *n* associative operations, resulting in depth of log(*n*).

 Hopefully you can believe that this is a general and powerful method of identifying parallelism.
-In fact, we are very close to an idea of optimal parallelism.
+In fact, we are very close to an nice theory of optimal parallelism.

+Definition of degree of parallelism in a dependency graph:

+$$\frac{\text{size}}{\text{depth}}$$

+This means that in theory, exercising parallelism can result in a speedup of that amount.

 So now that we know what to look for when trying to parallelize things, lets go back to the hardware.

 ## Brief introduction to assembly